 Topic Statement Example

 Consider the following topic statement.
-“This study investigated counseling services available to first year students.”
+“This study investigated counseling services available to first-year students.”
 In this example the general topic involves counseling services, specifically the availability of such services.
-The participant population for the study is narrowed to include first year students.
-However, it is unclear what is meant by first year students and what type of counseling services will be considered.
-A better version of the statement would specifically state the type of counseling services (e.g., academic, emotional, psychological).
+The participant population for the study is narrowed to include first-year students.
+However, it is unclear what is meant by first-year students and what type of counseling services will be considered.
+A better version of the statement would specifically state the type of counseling services (e.g., academic, emotional, or psychological).
 It would also more clearly define the scope in terms of which students would be involved (e.g., first grade elementary, high school, or university students).
-A better version of this topic statement might be -- “This study investigated counseling services for first year university students who suffer from depression and anxiety.”
+A better version of this topic statement might be, “This study investigated counseling services for first-year university students who suffer from depression and anxiety.”
 Should the researcher desire, the scope might be more narrowly defined by specifying a specific university, type of university, program within the university, or subgroup of the student population.
-It could be expanded to include students other than first year students.
+It could be expanded to include students other than first-year students.